-Welcome to the Draft Port Phillip & Western Port Regional Catchment Strategy
+Welcome to the Port Phillip & Western Port Regional Catchment Strategy

 Victoria’s Regional Catchment Strategies

-Victoria’s ten Regional Catchment Strategies are being renewed.
-The new strategies will bring together organisations, groups and communities that are active in land, water and biodiversity management in each region.
-Each strategy will outline the vision for its region, assess current condition and set targets for the future.
-They will outline how work in each region will contribute to implementing government policies and achieving statewide targets, whilst also incorporating the knowledge and priorities of local communities.
+Regional Catchment Strategies bring together organisations, groups and communities that are active in land, water and biodiversity management in their region.
+There are ten strategies covering Victoria.
+Each outlines the vision for its region, assesses current condition and sets targets for the future.
+They outline how work in each region contributes to implementing government policies and achieving statewide targets, whilst also incorporating the knowledge and priorities of local communities.

-This Port Phillip and Western Port Regional Catchment Strategy will broadly describe how land, water and biodiversity is managed across the region, highlight the connections between them, and identify targets for the future health and resilience of the region’s environment.
+This Port Phillip and Western Port Regional Catchment Strategy broadly describes how land, water and biodiversity is managed across the region, highlights the connections between them, and identifies targets for the future health and resilience of the region’s environment.